 Perhaps the most iconic terrain de boules in France (hotly contested by the Place des Lices in St Tropez) is twenty minutes from us in St Paul de Vence.
 It is a prestigious place to play, frequented by celebrities, locals and tourists alike and made famous by its association with Yves Montand, Lino Ventura and Fernandel who used to play here.

 It is here that you can find a most unusual mascot.
 Pétanque is played to 13 points and if a player loses shamefully without having scored at all, 0-13, he or she has to “faire Fanny” or “kiss Fanny” to the jeers (albeit lighthearted and humorous jeers) of the winners.
-Fanny is usually a puppet kept in the clubhouse but in St Paul it is a sculpture of a pair of buttocks in white frilly knickers behind a curtain created by the renowned French sculptor César.
-(You can catch a tantalising peek in the photo below).
+Fanny is usually a puppet kept in the clubhouse but in St Paul de Vence it is a sculpture of a pair of buttocks in white frilly knickers behind a curtain created by the renowned French sculptor César.

 It is on a wall in the Café de la Place next to the boules pitch, so what better way to end a visit to St Paul than by sipping an apéro (pastis, naturally) on the café’s terrace while watching the boules and taking a peek at France’s most famous “Fanny”.
 It is possible to hire balls and take lessons here (information and enrollment at the Tourist Office in St Paul).

 Every village or town in the area has a terrain de boules, most of which are picturesque, lined with plane trees and reeking atmosphere.
-(Villeneuve-Loubet pitch in winter below).
+(Three local “boulodromes” below: Le Rouret in spring, Villeneuve-Loubet in winter and Antibes port).

 For new converts to the game or aficionados who want more information and a place to buy genuine balls there’s a small museum, le Musée de la Pétanque, in Vallauris.
 Housed in one of the factories that produces the most well-known balls “OBUT” this little museum shows the history of the game, how the balls are made and lets you try out different styles on their own terrain.
 It is only 25 minutes from Lou Messugo.
 The balls make a great souvenir of Provence and it really is a fun game, perfect for all ages.
 In the words of one of our guests, Matt from Montreal, “Thanks especially for the use of your boules set – I think I’ve found a new passion”.